smartcloudsol/gatey/readme.md

 ## Project Structure

-- `gatey-core/`: Shared JavaScript modules (e.g. authentication logic)
+- `gatey-core/`: Shared JavaScript modules (authentication logic, requires `wpsuite-core`)
 - `gatey-main/`: Base JavaScript (Gatey.cognito namespace) and CSS features, loaded on every page
 - `gatey-admin/`: Logic for the WordPress admin interface
 - `gatey-blocks/`: Authenticator screens and Gutenberg blocks
 - `dist/` folders: Contain compiled and minified frontend output
 - Plugin PHP code and metadata (e.g. `composer.json`, `readme.txt`) are located in the **project root**

+⚠️ **Note:**
+The `wpsuite-core/` package is not part of this repository.
+It lives in the separate [Hub for WPSuite.io](https://github.com/smartcloudsol/hub-for-wpsuiteio) repository and must be built and linked before building Gatey.

 ## Installation and Build Guide